SEND Information Report

 We have a comprehensive transition process and close links with our feeder Schools.
-Mr Linnane, Head of Year 5, the SENDCos and the Safeguarding team work closely with the local primary schools to ensure good information sharing.
-This helps us prepare to support students with additional needs on arrival at King James Academy.
+The Head of Year 5, the SENDCo and the Safeguarding team work closely with the local primary schools to ensure good information sharing.
+This helps us prepare to support students with additional needs on arrival at KJAR.

 All students will participate in transition events, including a full day of transition activities in July.
 Some students will be invited for additional visits to the school both with and without their parents.

 As a year 5-11 through school we hope to minimise the feeling of a transition after year 5.
 Students will be taught by teachers from across the academy and will use both the Junior and Senior sites for lessons and extra-curricular opportunities.
-This year, year 5-8 have all undertaken transition activities in line with year 4 to ensure they are well prepared for the changes September will bring and set them up for a confident start to the new school year.
+Typically, all students undertake transition activities in line with year 4 to ensure they are well prepared for the changes September will bring and set them up for a confident start to the new school year.
 This process includes meeting their new form teacher and form groups.

 Donna Clay, transition Support Worker, has been employed by the academy for several years.
 She works closely with the students in their primary school settings and for the first term of year 5.
-This helps our students settle in and make a positive start to their school career at King James Academy.
+This helps our students settle in and make a positive start to their school career at KJAR.

-What is the KJA approach to teaching students with SEN?
+What is the KJAR approach to teaching students with SEN?

-At King James Academy we firmly support, in line with the SEN Code of Practice and Teachers’ Standards, that all teachers are teachers of SEND.
+At KJAR we firmly support, in line with the SEN Code of Practice and Teachers’ Standards, that all teachers are teachers of SEND.
 In the first instance support for all learners should come from the teacher in the mainstream classroom.